 However, these don’t give you completely slip-resistant surfaces and neither do they change the color of your stain or paint.

 When using store-bought additives, one sachet per gallon of paint should be enough.

 Sand is a popular alternative that produces similar results.
 The best sand for this project is not the one from your backyard, instead, get the type of sand used for kid’s sandboxes.
 This type has the desired coarseness and provides you with perfect traction.

 So how do you make the DIY non-skid paint?
-Simply add the sand or additive into a gallon of paint and stir until it’s evenly distributed in the paint.
+Simply add the sand or additive to a gallon of paint and stir until it’s evenly distributed in the paint.

 When using sand, aim for a 4:1 paint to sand ratio so as to get the best consistency.
 However, the quantity that you use is dependent and subjective to the finish that you are going for.

 Expert tip: If you’re applying more than one coat of paint, then only add the additive to the final coat.

 There are finer alternatives to the DIY options and these are industrially manufactured.
 These are available in two formulas:

 These are the easiest type of non-skid paints to use because the synthetic grit and paint are pre-mixed.
 Once it is sprayed on a surface, it leaves a coating similar to that of a diving board.

 - Pre-mixed Non-skid Paint